Jesse-21/beb-social-protocol/docs/nft.md

 ## BEBverse Names

 Registration of human-readable community names is a critical feature of the BEBverse Protocol, making domains have a required BEB Name, accessible by a BEBverse client through `[name].client.xyz` or `[name].beb`.
-Note that a BEBverse Domain is blockchain agnostic, the communities aren't branded by a specific chain protocol, rather the BEBverse protocol itself.
+Note that a BEBverse Dimension is blockchain agnostic, the communities aren't branded by a specific chain protocol, rather the BEBverse protocol itself.

 ## BEBverse Name Leasing

-To discourage community squatting, we designed BEBverse Domains to be leasable, which means they are controlled by the BEBverse Registrar.
+To discourage dimension squatting, we designed BEBverse Dimensions to be leasable, which means they are controlled by the BEBverse Registrar.
 Shorter names will have a higher name mint and yearly renewal.
 Price is computed by an oracle, with a rate to mint, and a rate per year to lease.